 Automatic Oiler

-This ensures that the bar and chain are lubricated.
-It means there is less wear and tear on the moving parts, and the saw operates more efficiently.
+This saw automatically lubricates its bar and chain with oil.
+The result is less wear and tear on the moving parts, and a saw that can operate more efficiently.

 65 Cuts Per Charge